pureskillgg/glhf/README.md

 All handlers execute these steps in order:
   1. Load the config defined by the parameters.
   2. Create a new [Awilix] container and register the default dependencies:
-     `log`, `reqId`, and `processor`.
+     `log`, `reqId`, `init`, and `processor`.
+  3. Await the `init` function.
-  3. Parse the event with the parser.
+  4. Parse the event with the parser.
-  4. Execute the processor on the event using the configured strategy and wrapper.
+  6. Execute the processor on the event using the configured strategy and wrapper.
-  5. Serialize and return the result.
+  7. Serialize and return the result.

 [AWS Config Executor]: https://github.com/pureskillgg/ace
 [Awilix]: https://github.com/jeffijoe/awilix